ropensci/treebase/inst/doc/treebase/appendix.md

-And then generate a list identifying which model has the best (lowest) AIC score among the Yule models and which has the best AIC score among the birth-death models,
+Then we generate a list identifying which model has the best (lowest) AIC score among the Yule models and which has the best AIC score among the birth-death models,